Celadet Alî Bedirxan

-Celadet Alî Bedirxan (Note: Also Djeladet Bedir Khan, among other spellings.) (جەلادەت عەلی بەدرخان; 26 April 1893 – 15 July 1951), also known as Mîr Celadet, was a Kurdish diplomat, writer, linguist, journalist and political activist.
-He held a master's degree in law from Istanbul University, completed his studies in Munich, and spoke several languages including Arabic, Kurdish, Russian, German, Turkish, Persian and French.
+Celadet Alî Bedirxan (Note: Also Djeladet Bedir Khan, among other spellings.) (جەلادەت عەلی بەدرخان; 26 April 1893, Istanbul – 15 July 1951, Damascus), also known as Mîr Celadet, was a Kurdish diplomat, writer, linguist, journalist, political activist and nobleman.
+He held a master's degree in law from Istanbul University, completed his studies at the Ludwig-Maximilians-Universität München, and spoke several languages including Arabic, Kurdish, Russian, German, Turkish, Persian and French.
 He left Turkey in 1923 when the Kemalists declared a new republic.
 In 1927, at a Kurdish conference held in Beirut, a committee was formed, the Xoybûn.
 He is known for having been the first modern linguist to compile and organise the grammar of the modern form of the Northern Kurdish language, Kurmanji, and having designed the Latin-based Hawar alphabet, which is now the formal alphabet of Kurmanji and is also sometimes used for the other dialects of the Kurdish Language, having replaced the Arabic-based, Cyrillic-based, Persian-based and Armenian-based alphabets formerly used for Kurmanji.

 Life

-Celadet was born to Emin Ali Bedir Khan, son of the last emir of the Emirate of Bohtan, Bedir Khan Beg, and the Circassian Senihe Hanım.
+Celadet was born to Emin Ali Bedir Khan, son of the last emir of the Emirate of Bohtan, Bedir Khan Beg, and Seniha Hanım, who was possibly a Yezidi Princess.
 Sources differ as to his birthplace: according to Kurdish sources he was born in a suburb of Constantinople, Turkey; however, according to Encyclopædia Britannica, he was born in Syria.
 He attended the Galatasaray High School until he and his family were exiled in 1906.
 After his family returned from their exile, he followed up on his studies at the Vefa High School in Constantinople.
 He obtained a master's degree in law from Istanbul University and worked within the Ottoman juridical bureaucracy in Edirne.
 During World War I he was an officer of the Ottoman army and stationed in Eastern Anatolia.
 After the end of the war, he settled in Constantinople and began to work as a lawyer.

 In 1919, Celadet and his brother Kamuran Ali Bedirxan accompanied British officer Edward Noel in his travels through Iraq.
 Noel was assessing the possibility of the creation of an official nation of Kurdistan.
-The activities between the Bedir Khan brothers and the British diplomats were met with opposition by the Kemalists, and in 1921 Celadet left for Munich and studied at the Ludwig Maximilian University.
-In 1923 the Kemalists sentenced the two brothers to death in absentia.
+The activities between the Bedir Khan brothers and the British diplomats were met with opposition by the Kemalists, and in 1921 Celadet left for Munich and studied at the Ludwig-Maximilians-Universität München.
+In 1923, the Kemalists sentenced the two brothers to death in absentia.
 He stayed in Germany until 1925, when he joined his family in Egypt.